 - Von Willebrand disease

 Puppy mill puppies are more succeptible to diseases, including illness that can endanger people.
 Among the most common communicable diseases found in mills, more than a third are human communicable (in bold).

 - Intestinal parasites

 - Upper respiratory infections

 Death in Puppy Mills

-Note that there is no data regarding the number or nature of deaths in puppy mills, as commercial breeders are not required to report deaths of animals under their care.
-Any numbers regarding deaths in mills must be estimated and/or extrapolated based on available data.
+Note that any numbers regarding deaths in mills must be estimated and/or extrapolated based on available data.
+There is no data regarding the number or nature of deaths in puppy mills, as commercial breeders are not required to report deaths of animals under their care.

 - Excluding breeding animals, as many as 2 million dogs die in puppy mills each year.